YazmiTee/YazmiTee/README.md

 * 🌍  I'm based in London
 * ✉️  You can contact me at [yterraza@hotmail.co.uk](mailto:yterraza@hotmail.co.uk)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on projects (especially if they are anime or gaming related)
+* 🤝  I'm open to collaborating on projects (especially if they are anime or gaming-related)

 ### Skills